aliabdallah7/loan_prediction_ApplAi/README.md

 - ✅ ID3
 - ✅ Random Forrest

-#### You can try using it now from here: [Loan Prediction App](https://aliabdallah7-loan-prediction-applai-loan-prediction-c5af4u.streamlit.app/)
+#### You can try using it now from here: https://loanprediction.streamlit.app/